Holden Village, Washington

 Holden Village is a year-round Lutheran Christian center in the North Cascade mountains of the U.S. state of Washington.
-Formerly the site of one of the largest copper mines in the United States, the Holden mine, Holden is accessible only by the Lake Chelan passenger ferry, the Lady of the Lake, or by hiking in through the Cascade Mountains.
+Formerly the site of one of the largest copper mines in the United States, the Holden mine, Holden is accessible only by a Lake Chelan passenger ferry, or by hiking in through the Cascade Mountains.
 Holden Village is the largest retreat center in the nation operating under a special use permit from the United States Department of Agriculture - Forest Service.

 Location

 Holden Village is located in the Cascade Range in Washington, in the Wenatchee National Forest.
 Inaccessible by car, visitors (volunteers, guests, and through-hikers) generally take a ferry up Lake Chelan from Chelan or Fields Point Landing to Lucerne where they board a Village bus which takes them up an 11 mi gravel road through a set of 12 switchbacks, and into Holden Village.
 Holden staff and guests greet arriving buses with welcoming applause.
 It is also possible to hike into Holden Village through the Cascade mountains using a number of routes.